WhitakerLab/WhitakerLabProjectManagement/Ang-Li/Weekly-Meetings.md

 #### Who helped you this week?

 * Two top doctors in China helped with labeling of the sleep data.
 * AZ provided some suggestions for the revision
+  * KW: COOL - good luck!

 #### What did you achieve?

 * Finished my first review in Github, ready to do more.
 * Wrote a new version of introduction and learned how to use overleaf.
 * Improve the code related to RR and provide example data.
 * Hopefully, got closer to my first publication.
 * Made a detailed plan with the new revision.